WikiLeaks' Assange sues in Ecuador for better asylum terms: lawyer

 Former Ecuadorean President Rafael Correa in 2012 granted Assange asylum as he sought to avoid extradition to Sweden for interrogation on alleged sexual assault crimes.

-Sweden later dropped its investigation of Assange, but Great Britain says he will be arrested for violating the terms of his bail if he leaves the embassy.
+Sweden later dropped its investigation of Assange, but Britain says he will be arrested for violating the terms of his bail if he leaves the embassy.

 Ecuador in 2017 gave Assange citizenship and named him to a diplomatic post in Russia, but rescinded the latter after Britain refused to give him diplomatic immunity, according to an Ecuadorean government document seen by Reuters.

-Writing by Brian Ellsworth; Editing by Dan Grebler
+Writing by Brian Ellsworth; Editing by Dan Grebler and Susan Thomas